hamzaoulhaj/ship_tracking/README.md

 conda env create -f trackenv.yml conda activate
 ```
-We can use the sort model with any detection model. to use it with the yolov3:
+We can use the sort model with any detection model.
+To use it with the yolov3:

 ```sh
 #download the yolov3 weight"
 wget https://pjreddie.com/media/files/yolov3.weights
 ```
 Change the video path on track.py
-//
 Then use the SORT algorithm on the output video.

 ```sh